FrankSolleveld/chat/README.md

 #  GeoChat

-A application that let's you chat within the app only whilst in a GeoFence.
+An application that let's you chat within the app only whilst in a GeoFence.

 ## TestFlight link
 A public TestFlight link is available from the following [link](https://testflight.apple.com/join/2oIGbzRw).